Controversial Reddit communities: Incel subreddits

 In the summer of 2017, a petition on Change.org called for r/Incels to be banned for inciting violence against women.
-Following the October implementation of a new Reddit policy that prohibited the incitement of violence, the subreddit was banned on November 7, 2017.
+Following the October implementation of a new Reddit policy prohibiting the incitement of violence, the subreddit was banned on November 7, 2017.
 At that time, r/incels had around 40,000 subscribers.

-After r/Incels was banned, r/Braincels subsequently became the most popular subreddit for incels, gaining 16,900 users by April 2018.
+After r/Incels was banned, r/Braincels became the most popular subreddit for incels, gaining 16,900 users by April 2018.
 After the 2018 Toronto van attack, posts appeared on this subreddit praising the actions of Alek Minassian, the alleged perpetrator.
 Later, the subreddit's leaders disavowed the attack and deleted some of the posts that praised Minassian. r/Braincels was banned in September 2019 for violating Reddit's content policy with respect to bullying and harassment.

 Jailbait

-Reddit's staff was initially opposed to the addition of obscene material to the site, but they eventually became more lenient when prolific moderators, such as a user named u/violentacrez, proved capable of identifying and removing illegal content at a time when Reddit had insufficient paid staff to do so.
+Reddit's staff initially opposed the addition of obscene material to the site, but became more lenient when prolific moderators, such as u/violentacrez, proved capable of identifying and removing illegal content at a time when Reddit had insufficient paid staff to do so.

 Communities devoted to explicit material saw rising popularity, and in a 2008 "Best of Reddit" user poll, users chose r/Jailbait (a sub featuring provocative photos of underage teenagers) as "subreddit of the year".
 At one point, "jailbait" was the second most common search term on Reddit.
 Erik Martin, Reddit's general manager, defended r/Jailbait, arguing that such controversial pages were a consequence of allowing free speech on the site.

 r/Jailbait came to wider attention outside Reddit when Anderson Cooper of CNN devoted a segment of his program to condemning the subreddit and criticizing Reddit for hosting it.
 Initially, this caused a spike in Internet traffic to the subreddit, causing the page to peak at 1.73 million views on the day of the report.

-In the wake of these news reports, a Reddit user posted an image of an underage girl to r/Jailbait and subsequently claimed to have nude images of her.
+In the wake of these reports, a Reddit user posted an image of an underage girl to r/Jailbait and subsequently claimed to have nude images of her.
 In response, dozens of Reddit users posted requests for the nude photos to be shared with them via private message.
 Other Reddit users drew attention to this discussion, and Reddit administrators closed the r/Jailbait forum on October 11, 2011.
 Critics of the ban, such as r/Jailbait's creator, charged that Reddit administrators used the thread as an excuse to close down a controversial subreddit following the negative media coverage it had attracted.
 Others claimed that members of the Something Awful forum, not r/Jailbait's regulars, had created the thread in an attempt to get the sub shut down.

 Following the closure of r/Jailbait, The Daily Dot declared the community's creator, u/violentacrez, "The Most Important Person on Reddit in 2011", calling the r/Jailbait controversy "the first major challenge to the site's voluntary doctrine of absolute free speech".